 RLUK Open Access Publisher Processes Group (OAPP)

-The group formed in 2013/14, when publishers were developing new processes and deals associated with Gold Open Access (OA), and were approaching institutions with large RCUK block grants to provide feedback on proposals and existing practices.
-It was agreed that a RLUK group focussing on the challenges, barriers and other issues in relation to publisher OA practice and processes would complement the work of the RLUK Ethical and Effective Publishing Group.
+The group formed in 2013/14, when publishers were developing new processes and deals associated with Gold Open Access (OA), and were seeking feedback on new proposals and existing practices from institutions with large RCUK block grants.
+It was agreed that a RLUK group focussing on the challenges, barriers, and other issues in relation to publisher OA practices and processes would provide an effective and coordinated means of providing community feedback.

 While the primary focus of the group has been paid-for Gold OA we have not excluded Green OA from discussions where appropriate because a key aim has been to engage with publishers on transparency of policy information, and that has to include Green and Gold.